owlchester/kanka-docs/docs/source/features/profile-sidebar.md

 ## Links

-If the entity's assets include links, they are displayed in this section.
+If the [entity's assets](/features/assets) contain links, they are displayed in this section.